View our hours of operation, services, and policies during the COVID-19 pandemic at www.westsidehealth.org/coronavirus.

 Is it safe for me to get a COVID-19 vaccine if I am pregnant or breastfeeding?

+There has been no evidence that COVID-19 vaccination causes pregnancy or fertility problems.
 If you have questions, talk with your healthcare provider who can help you make a decision about getting the vaccine.

 What side effects will I get from the COVID-19 vaccine?